-\section{RELATED WORK}
+\section{Related Work}

-\subsection{Quantum-Inspired TNs.}
+\subsection{Quantum-Inspired TNs}

-Quantum-inspired tensor networks (TNs) enhance the performance of classical algorithms by emulating quantum computational characteristics~\citep{huggins2019towards}.
-These methods map inputs into a Hilbert space with exponential dimensions, achieving linear separability through local mappings and tensor products, while employing multiple low-order cores to parameterize coefficients, significantly reducing computational and storage complexity~\citep{selvan2020tensor,stoudenmire2016supervised}.
-The avoidance of activation functions, alongside the theoretical underpinnings rooted in many-body physics, contributes to the interpretability of TNs~\citep{ran2023tensor}.
-Recently, numerous studies have successfully applied TNs to tasks such as image classification~\citep{stoudenmire2016supervised}, generation~\citep{cheng2019tree}, and segmentation~\citep{selvan2021patch}, effectively integrating established neural network techniques like residual connection~\citep{meng2023residual}, multiscale structure~\citep{liu2019machine}, and normalization~\citep{selvan2020tensor} into TN frameworks.
+Quantum-inspired tensor networks (TNs) enhance the performance of classical algorithms by mimicking quantum computational characteristics~\cite{huggins2019towards}.
+These methods map inputs into a Hilbert space with exponential dimensionality, achieving linear separability through local mappings and tensor products, while employing multiple low-order cores to parameterize coefficients, significantly reducing computational and storage complexity~\cite{selvan2020tensor,stoudenmire2016supervised}.
+The avoidance of activation functions, alongside the theoretical underpinnings rooted in many-body physics, contributes to the interpretability of TNs~\cite{ran2023tensor}.
+Recently, numerous studies have successfully applied TNs to tasks such as image classification~\cite{stoudenmire2016supervised,ref8}, generation~\cite{cheng2019tree}, and segmentation~\cite{selvan2021patch}.
+These studies effectively integrate established neural network techniques like residual connections~\cite{meng2023residual}, multiscale structures~\cite{liu2019machine}, and normalization~\cite{selvan2020tensor} into TN frameworks.
 However, current TNs are predominantly suited for simpler tasks and face limitations in terms of computational efficiency and expressive power.

-\subsection{Advanced Modern Networks.}
+\subsection{Advanced Modern Networks}

-In the modern deep learning field, the design of network architectures has become increasingly complex and diverse, each showcasing unique advantages.
-Advanced models such as Convolutional Neural Networks (CNNs)~\citep{ref31,hou2024conv2former} with efficient feature extraction, Transformers with powerful context understanding~\citep{vaswani2017attention}, MLP-architectures~\citep{tolstikhin2021mlp} with elegant yet effective designs, and Mamba~\citep{gu2023mamba} with linear complexity all play crucial roles in various applications.
-These networks rely on various types of activation functions~\citep{apicella2021survey} to introduce nonlinear characteristics, but this reliance also limits their application in the fields of security and encryption, e.g., Leveled Fully Homomorphic Encryption supports solely addition and multiplication as operations~\citep{brakerski2014leveled,cheng2024multilinear}.
+In the contemporary landscape of deep learning, the design of network architectures has grown increasingly sophisticated and varied, each architecture presenting distinct advantages.
+Advanced models such as Convolutional Neural Networks (CNNs) renowned for efficient feature extraction~\cite{ref31, hou2024conv2former}, Transformers distinguished by their powerful contextual understanding capabilities~\cite{vaswani2017attention}, MLP-based architectures celebrated for their simple yet effective designs~\cite{tolstikhin2021mlp}, and Mamba noted for its linear complexity~\cite{gu2023mamba} have become pivotal across a wide array of applications.
+These networks leverage nonlinearities, while beneficial for model expressiveness, but limit applicability in domains such as security and encryption.
+Notably, Leveled Fully Homomorphic Encryption schemes can only support addition and multiplication operations~\cite{brakerski2014leveled, cheng2024multilinear}.